revel/revel.github.io/manual/binding.md

 stay in memory unless they exceed a threshold (10MB by default), in which case they are written to a temp file.

-**Note:** Binding a file upload to `os.File` requires Revel to write it to a temp file (if it wasn't already), making it less efficient than the other types.
+<div class="alert alert-info">Note: Binding a file upload to <i>os.File</i> requires Revel to write it to a
+temp file (if it wasn't already), making it less efficient than the other types.</div>

 ### Custom Binders